 In the same vein, ask them if they have any big vacations coming up in the next couple months.
 Anything that is going to affect the amount of work they can deliver, you should know about.

 10. How did you get into what you’re doing?

 This question helps reveal things about the freelancer’s attitude.
 Often, when you hear their story, you can determine their level of passion for their work.
 Are they a software engineer because that’s what their parents wanted them to do?
 Or did they get into advertising because they took a class in college and realized how much they loved it?
 You really want to find someone who loves what they do.
-It will bring up the energy of your whole team, and result in better work.
+It will bring up the energy of each worker, and result in better work.